VerKnowSys/sofin/README.markdown

 * Install software defined in a list called "http" (by default it will install definitions from list into /Software/):
     `sofin install http`

-* Install one software from definition called "ruby.def" for already logged in user:
+* Install one software from definition called "ruby.def" for current user:
     `sofin one ruby`

 * Install one software from definition called "ruby.def" for user "dmilith" (by default it will point to /Users/dmilith/Apps/Ruby/):